 Supporting a healthy pollination future

-Australia is the last country in the world where the parasitic Varroa mite has not taken hold on the European honeybee population.
+The Australian horticultural industry faces many shared challenges within the honey bee industry, with the threat of the parasitic Varroa mite, and colony collapse disorder.
+Australia is the last country in the world where Varroa mite has not taken hold on the European honeybee population.
 This mite is thought to be a major factor behind widespread colony collapses in various countries including the United States, Canada and Japan.

-To safeguard the health of the horticulture industry, it is important we put practical measures in place to support honey bee health and identify and develop new pollination opportunities and techniques.
+To help in safeguarding the horticulture industry, the Pollination Fund will identify putting practical measures in place to support honey bee health and identify and develop new pollination opportunities and techniques.

 The investment analysis process involves filtering and potentially combining concepts for procurement.
 Once approval has been granted for investment in a concept, a Request for Proposal will be prepared, asking delivery partners (open or select, depending on size and scope) to provide a detailed submission that address key criteria.
 All responses will then be evaluated against the key criteria before the investment is contracted.

 The function of the Pollination Fund Expert Advisory Panel is to provide expert advice and oversight of the fund, including providing input into proposed projects/research and recommendations on potential methods to address future gaps or deficiencies in the existing body of research.
 The panel will provide impartial assessment and commercially relevant scrutiny of research proposals, fostering external confidence in Hort Innovation’s ability to rigorously assess, and provide evidence and merit-based recommendations to the Board.

 |Ingrid Roth||Roth Rural & Regional|

 |David Cliffe||Narromine Transplants|